 For a very long time, we assumed that we had never been ready to pick problem frequencies simply by listening to the sound.
 It appeared like the sort of thing you’re simply born with, so we didn’t even have trouble trying to train the ears.

 However, with time and work, we noticed it wasn’t as hard as we thought it’d be.

 Figuring out frequencies will be tremendously useful.
-You may pick problem frequencies simply by listening and go right for them instead for all the time sweeping and guessing.
+You may pick problem frequencies simply by listening and going right for them instead of all time-sweeping and guessing.

 For instance, this kick drum sounds a bit like there is a hit on a cardboard box.
 Due to ear training, we do know that we can repair that by cutting between 300 and 500 Hz.